4sun5bu/Z8001MB/README.md

 # Z8001MB
 **Zilog Z8001 Microprocessor Board and CP/M-8000 porting**
-This board and ported CP/M-8000 can run a part of commands.
-Softwear development tools, editor, assembler, C compiler, etc. unfortunately do not work.
+This board and ported CP/M-8000 can run a part of CP/M commands.
+However, software development tools, editor, assembler, etc, unfortunately do not work.

 ## Hardware
 **Ciruit diaglam of the Z8001MB**
 Three PDFs shows CPU, memory and peripherals.
-This board does not have a memory managiment hardware.
+This board does not have a memory management hardware.
 It is a reason why a prt of commands can run, others can not.
 ![Z8001MB](./Hardware/Z8001MB.jpg)
 ## z8kboot
 **Boot program and machine code monitor for Z8001**